svanderbleek/twpgtwp/README.md

 The mental representation of universal quantifiers Code generation for a one register machine
-Introducing conviviality as a new paradigm for interactions among IT objects
+Introducing conviviality as a new paradigm for interactions among IT objects STEPS Toward The Reinvention of Programming
+Bicycles for the mind have to be see-through

 ## Binary Analysis